quantiota/AI-Agent-Lab/docs/tasks/job.md

 - Ability to work independently and deliver clean, well-documented code
 - Experience with API development and integration
 - Familiarity with Docker, DevOps practices, and modern web technologies
-- (Required for Task 4) Experience with AI and natural language processing (NLP)
+- (Required for relevant Tasks) Experience with AI and natural language processing (NLP)

 ---